camptocamp/tilecloud-chain/README.rst

 ``--verbose`` or ``-v``: used to display info message.

 ``--debug`` or ``-d``: used to display debug message, pleas use this option to report issue.
+With the debug mode we don't catch exceptions, and we don't log time messages.

 ``--test <n>`` or ``-t <n>``: used to generate only ``<n>`` tiles, useful for test.